 With my summers free, I started playing around with colored pencils.
 This was in the mid 80's and there was a very limited pallet of colors available.
 My first original was His Highness (a gorilla) shown on the limited edition prints page above.
 To my great surprise it won 'Best of Show' and 1st place in drawing at the National Endangered Species Society Art show.
 So, in 1990 I decided to devote myself to creating art.
 I entered and was accepted into the major wildlife art shows in the US and Canada.
 My work is in the Best of Colored Pencil I & II and has been widely published as prints, posters, wallpaper borders, puzzles, needlecraft kits, etc.

-I opened the Artful Heart Workshop about 10 years ago where I mentor 30 artists every week.
-My students have become great friends and we laugh, cry and create wonderful drawings and paintings.
-Some of my young students went off to college and then came back to class after they graduated.
-I love my students and find great joy teaching them.
+I opened the Artful Heart Workshop about 10 years ago where I mentor artists every week.
+My members have become great friends and we laugh, cry and create wonderful drawings and paintings.
+Some of my young members went off to college and then came back after they graduated.
+I love my members and find great joy mentoring them.